 The recommended investment return assumption has been developed without taking into consideration any impact of the 50/50 excess earnings allocation between the retirement and Supplemental Retiree Benefit Reserve (SRBR) asset pools.
-This is based on our understanding
+This is based on our understanding that Article 5.5 of the Statute, which authorizes the allocation of 50% allocation of excess earnings to the SRBR, does not allow for the use of a different investment return for funding than is used for interest crediting.
+This would appear in effect to preclude the prefunding of the SRBR through the use of an assumption lower than the market earnings assumption.

-1 The investment returns starting in 2014 are gross of administrative expenses.
+&lt;sup>1 The investment returns starting in 2014 are gross of administrative expenses.